-Boszhira (Босжира) is Central Asia’s rival to the USA’s Monument Valley National Park, with the added bonus of no crowds.
-Packed into a 7 x 7 km area are several distinct red sandstone rock formations set atop waterworn chalk slabs.
+Boszhira is Central Asia’s rival to the USA’s Monument Valley National Park, with the bonus of no crowds.
+Packed into a 7km x 7km area are several distinct red sandstone rock formations set atop waterworn chalk slabs.
 The most striking are the Azu Tisteri rock spires, meaning ‘fang teeth’ in Kazakh.
 Without a doubt, these twin peaks are the Ustyurt’s most iconic and photographed spot.
-Extending north from Azu Tisteri is the table-top ridge of Ulken Kamen, and Borly Tau which is surrounded by impenetrable cliffs.
+Extending north from Azu Tisteri is the table-top ridge of Ulken Keme, and Borly Tau, which is surrounded by impenetrable cliffs.

 Boszhira's twin-peaked Azu Tisteri rock pinnacles bathed in golden sun.